 For more information, please click on the links below.
 For additional guidance, or to request a new program application packet, contact Shira Burns, Assistant Director, ASU Study Abroad Office.

 To begin the Program Proposal process, the faculty/staff member proposing the new program should contact Shira Burns, Assistant Director of Study Abroad, to discuss program ideas.
 It is also recommended you consult the SAO website for additional details on proposing new programs and a list of current exchange programs.

 While most international exchange programs flourish, many others wither due to lack of intentional planning, departmental commitment, curricular fit, or student interest.
 Be sure to consider the following (the SAO can help collect data on any of these topics):

-The Director of the Study Abroad Office will only approve new program proposals that are in the best interests for both ASU and the partner institution.
-Understand that submitting an application packet is not automatic approval of a program.
+The Assistant Director of the Study Abroad Office will only approve new program proposals that are in the best interests for both ASU and the partner institution.
+Understand that submitting an application packet is not an automatic approval of a program.
 The promotion, planning, and recruitment for a program cannot begin until the inter-institutional agreement is signed by both parties.